 Photographer Patrick Dyksta was underwater filming orcas in Norway All of a sudden, a 35,000lb humpback whale nearly collided with him The massive beast changed course at the last moment This is the astonishing moment an enormous humpback whale nearly crashed straight into a diver.

-Known for his willingness to take his camera into areas where others would prefer not to go, Patrick Dykstra has captured incredible images and videos both above and below the waves.
+Known for his willingness to take his camera into areas where others would prefer not to go, Patrick Dykstra has captured incredible images both above and below the waves.
 From capturing Yemeni tribes to shooting underwater Antarctic icebergs, Dykstra has carved a career out of picturing the extraordinary.

 Incredible footage has captured rare angles of more than one hundred killer whales in the wild.
 Filmed in November in the fjords of northern Norway, it was shot by wildlife filmmaker Patrick Dykstra.
 The 36-year-old was able to capture incredible close-up shots of the whales in the freezing Arctic water – and also employed a drone to take stunning aerial views of the magnificent sea mammals.